IshaMonga/piRNAPred/README.md

 2.models: SVM-based final model (MDTTP-A+B+C)

-3.PERL scripts: open-access to the PERL scripts used to calculate k-mernucleotide composition (k-MNC), thermodynamic, SSTE andphysicochemical properties in their respective sub-folders.
+3.PERL scripts: open-access to the PERL scripts used to calculate k-mernucleotide composition (k-MNC), thermodynamic, SSTE and physicochemical properties in their respective sub-folders.
 Further,PERL scripts to call SVMlight and implement 10-fold cross-validation(10nCV)

 4.Results: Performance of individual and hybrid features during 10nCV.